 - 384 MB available RAM

-Install the free antivirus software from Comodo and prevent all kind of online attacks from taking over your system.
+Install the antivirus software from Comodo and prevent all kind of online attacks from taking over your system.
 The multi-layered protection offered by Comodo antivirus software is quick to malware identify that cause system slow down.
 Lightweight Antivirus for PC helps prevent malware attacks and also increases their performance level.
 Comodo Antivirus offers best features.
 You can download now.

 Besides, upgrade to Windows 10 – if you’re still running an older version of Windows OS, it is recommended moving to Windows 10.
 The new OS is sleek and smooth unlike the previous ones, it reduces the boot time.